matallanas/AIWorkshop19/README.md

 * MNIST Hand Written Digits

 The data is not provided in this repo, but instead needs to be downloaded and processed sepparately.
-These can be downloaded, and have the needed transformations applied automatically, by running the following Python command from the base directory:
+These can be downloaded, and have the needed transformations applied automatically, by running the following Python command from the `utils` directory:

-`python scripts/retrieve_datasets.py`
+`python retrieve_datasets.py`

 Both datasets are described to a greater extent in the next sections: